ose-net/yesql.net/README.md

 By keeping the SQL and C# separate you get:

 - Better editor support.
 Your editor probably already has great SQL support.
 By keeping the SQL as SQL, you get to use it.
 - Query reuse.
-Drop the same SQL files into other projects, because they're just plain ol' SQL.
-Share them as a submodule.
+Drop the same SQL files into other projects, because they're simply SQL.
+Share them as a module.
+  - See this [sample](https://github.com/ose-net/yesql.net/tree/master/samples/Example.QueryReuse) on how to distribute SQL files in a nuget package.
 - Team interoperability.
 Your DBAs can read and write the SQL you use in your .NET project.
 - Separation of concerns.
 Since your SQL statements are not embedded (hard-coded) directly in the application code, you can make minor changes to the SQL file without having to open the C# source file.
   - Any changes you make to the SQL file should not affect the C# source file unless it is a major change (e.g., renaming a column).